SupremeCommanderMaps/SurvivalVersus/README.md

 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

+## New in version 5.15

+* Fixed paragon event to not be re-triggered when gifting a paragon

 ## New in version 5.14

 Released on 2018-08-19